Caesars Rewards Diamond Status Explained

 Don’t expect to get tickets to see Celine or Backstreet Boys — these shows are second (or third) tier entertainment.

-I have uploaded a scan of the list of shows as of November, 2018.
-You can ask for the list of eligible shows at the Total Rewards desk.
+I have created a post with a list of show available for free.
+You can also ask for the list of eligible shows at the Total Rewards desk.

-Each year (February 1 – January 31), Diamond elites get a $100 dining credit to various Caesars property restaurants.
-Again, you can find a list of restaurants at Total Rewards desks.
-The $100 credit is added to your Diamond card and essentially used like a debit card.
+Each year (February 1 – January 31), Diamond elites get a Celebration Dinner which is a $100 dining credit to various Caesars property restaurants.
+Again, you can find a list of restaurants at Total Rewards desks or here.
+The $100 credit is added to your Diamond card and essentially used like a debit card; though the $100 must be used all at one time in one location.
+Read more about this benefit here.

 Whether you are checking in to the hotel, getting a taxi, or stopping by the buffet; many Caesars locations have Diamond lines reserved for elites.
 Hotels have Diamond check in lounges with shorter lines and more personalized service.